Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-april-2023-week-4/pool-landscape-report-april-2023-week-4.md

 ### CF Delegation Grant for BALNC Round 2

-We thank the Cardano Foundation for another round of Delegation Grant to BALNC Pool!
-This makes round two.
-We are very fortunate, thank the CF, and will build more community charts!
+We thank the Cardano Foundation for ***another round*** of Grant Delegation to BALNC Pool!
+This makes round two (2).
+We are very fortunate, thank the CF, and will build more community charts as promised!

-You can see the full list of current CF delegation pools on Pool.pm [here](https://pool.pm/cf/stake).
+Note: You can see the full list of current CF community delegation pools on Pool.pm [here](https://pool.pm/cf/stake).
+Community delegation is the way.

-### The Pool Group Public API Updated to Include Pool Tickers
+### The Public Pool Group API Updated to Include Pool Tickers

-In our last pool landscape report, the great STR8 pool community requested if the [Public BALANCE Pool Group API](https://www.balanceanalytics.io/api/groupdata.json) could be updated to include pool tickers.
+In our last pool landscape report, the great [STR8](https://twitter.com/Straightpool4) pool made a community request if the [Public BALANCE Pool Group API](https://www.balanceanalytics.io/api/groupdata.json) could be updated to include pool tickers.

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">Might I suggest to add a third attribute &quot;pool_ticker&quot; next to &quot;pool_hash&quot; and &quot;pool_group&quot; to double check and validate the list and for more human-readability?</p>&mdash; Straight Pool,💧 (@Straightpool4) <a href="https://twitter.com/Straightpool4/status/1648315608558186497?ref_src=twsrc%5Etfw">April 18, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>